new plants growing from scraps of supermarket food, celery, tomato, onions

 Be mindful of soil contamination when growing plants for food.
 Some soils can be contaminated with lead, arsenic, herbicides, and so on.

 If you have to buy bagged soil or compost, get a good one.
-A lot of bagged potting mixes can be really poor quality and your plants and seedlings may be nutrient deprived, and struggle.
+A lot of bagged potting mixes can be really poor quality and your plants and seedlings may be nutrient-deprived, and struggle.

 We like to amend our soil or potting mix with homemade fertilisers such as worm castings, well-rotted compost, and suitable animal manure, treated appropriately.
+If that’s not available, watering them from a fish or duck pond is a great thing to do.
+Rainwater is better than tap water too.

 Starting Plants in Water